 Historically the start of the track to the cave was indicated on the right side of the road a short distance from the entrance.
 However, following the exact trail appears to be an exercise in futility as a maze of footpaths wind through the very open woodland here.
 It is easier to access the cave itself from outside the park.
 For birding the dry forest here, the easiest approach is to simply wander anywhere in this open dry forest, with or without a GPS, looking for interesting species.
-Few birders ever walk in this area, but it potentially holds any of the lower elevation dry woodland specialists such as Black-headed Woodpecker and Rufous-winged Buzzard.
+Few birders ever walk in this area, but it potentially holds any of the lower elevation dry woodland specialists such as Black-headed Woodpecker, Red-billed Blue Magpie and Rufous-winged Buzzard.

 Mae Klang Waterfall

 A typical area of dry forest similar to much other along the lower reaches of the highway.
 Red-billed Blue Magpie occurs in the area, and a look at the falls may produce Black-backed Forktail.